 Sometimes your employees go above and beyond what the employer expects of them.
 Practices that ignore good employees also tend to overlook each other.
-How do you reward someone who is adding value to a practice?
-Well, you give them a bonus, extra vacation, or at the very least basic verbal recognition of their great work.
+How do you reward someone who is adding value to an imaging business?
+Well, you give them a bonus, extra vacation, or at the very least essential verbal recognition of their excellent work.
 If your practice can’t see how good you are and are working hard to better the business, consider going elsewhere!!!

 Always Being Told You Are Wrong

 Perhaps, you are missing a lot of findings or do not communicate well with colleagues and physicians.
 But, if you find that you are within the bell curve and your employees are constantly criticizing your work, did you ever think that they might just not want you there?
 Start looking around!!!

 Running Around Like A Chicken Without A Head